-Visit Redundancy for information on redundancy obligations.
+Visit the Redundancy information page for information on redundancy obligations.

 Severance pay - Employers who employ 15 or more employees

 Employers covered by this award who employ 15 or more employees must pay severance pay when an employee is made redundant, as outlined in the table below.